How Do I File Returns for Back Taxes?

 The IRS assesses another penalty for a failure to pay your taxes owed.
 If you do file on time, but you can't pay what you owe in full by the due date, you'll be charged an additional 0.5% of the amount of the tax not paid on time for each month or part of a month you are late.
 These fees will accrue until your balance is paid in full or the penalty reaches 25% of your tax, whichever comes first.

-The IRS also charges interest on overdue taxes.
+In addition to penalties, the IRS also charges interest on overdue taxes.
 Unlike penalties, interest does not stop accruing like the failure to file and failure to pay penalties.

-3. Have tax returns for loan applications
+- Have tax returns for loan applications

 Certain types of loans, such as mortgages and business loans, may require you to have documentation of your income as part of the approval process.
 Filing your tax returns before you apply for a loan helps the process go smoother.

-4. Pay Social Security taxes to qualify for benefits
+- Pay Social Security taxes to qualify for benefits

 Self-employed individuals have to pay Social Security and Medicare taxes through their individual income tax returns.
 By filing a return and paying the associated taxes, you report your income so that you may qualify for Social Security retirement and disability benefits and Medicare benefits when you need them.

-How late can you file?
+How late can you file back taxes?

 Unfortunately, there is a limit on how far back you can file a tax return to claim tax refunds and tax credits.
 This IRS only allows you to claim refunds and tax credits within three years of the tax return's original due date.
-By not filing within three years of the due date, you might end up missing out on a tax refund because you can no longer claim the lucrative tax credits or any excess withholding from your paycheck.

 TurboTax Tip: